browserengineering/book/book/animations.md

 CSS transitions basically take the `requestAnimationFrame` loop we used to implement animation and move it into the browser.
-The web page just needs to apply the CSS [`transition` property][css-transitions], which defines properties to animate and how long to animate them for:
+The web page just needs to interpret the CSS [`transition` property][css-transitions], which defines properties to animate and how long to animate them for.
+Here's how to say opacity changes should animate for two seconds:

 [css-transitions]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions